G7 ministers call on Iran to cooperate with IAEA

 "We call on Iran to cooperate fully with the International Atomic Energy Agency on verification of Iran's nuclear activities and to address all outstanding issues, including those relating to possible military dimensions," they said in a communique after meeting in the northern German city of Luebeck.

-Iran and the six world powers reached a framework nuclear agreement on April 2 that would curb Iran's nuclear programme and prevent it from being able to develop a bomb in exchange for the West lifting economic sanctions.
-Iran has long maintained its nuclear programme is for peaceful purposes.
+Iran and the six world powers reached a framework nuclear agreement on April 2 that would curb Iran's nuclear program and prevent it from being able to develop a bomb in exchange for the West lifting economic sanctions.
+Iran has long maintained its nuclear program is for peaceful purposes.

 The framework is meant to be the basis of a final agreement to be reached by the end of June.